-Deferred Tax Assets-Recognition measurement of deferred tax assets.
-The Company we applied the following and In view of the significance of the matter has deferred tax assets in respect of temporary differences and Carried Forward Losses.
+Deferred Tax Assets- Recognition and measurement of deferred tax assets.
+The Company has deferred tax assets in respect of temporary differences and Carried Forward Losses.

-The recognition of deferred tax assets involves judgment regarding the likelihood of the reasonable certainty of realisation of these assets, in particular whether there will be taxable profits in future periods that support recognition of these • assets.
+The recognition of deferred tax assets involves judgment regarding the likelihood of the reasonable certainty of realisation of these assets, in particular whether there will be taxable profits in future periods that support recognition of these assets.

-Management records deferred tax assets in respect of temporary differences and carried forward business losses in cases where it is reasonably certain based on the presumed profitability determined on the basis of management estimation • that sufficient taxable income will be available to absorb the differed tax assets in future.
+Management records deferred tax assets in respect of temporary differences and carried forward business losses in cases where it is reasonably certain based on the presumed profitability determined on the basis of management estimation that sufficient taxable income will be available to absorb the differed tax assets in future.